 What types of activities do Friends First matches enjoy?

-Oftentimes, our matches can be found playing sports in the park, visiting a local library or book store, participating in cultural activities or events, enjoying the zoo or the 606 trail.
-We encourage matches to choose activities that foster communication and are free or low-cost.
+Our matches can be found playing sports in a park, visiting a local library, touring a museum, participating in cultural events, enjoying the zoo, or walking along The 606 trail.
+We encourage matches to choose free or low-cost activities that foster communication, confidence, and empowerment.
 We offer group activities and provide a book called 102 Things to Do With Two to all new matches.
 Mentors also receive our monthly update of activity ideas.

 With whom will I be matched?

 The kids in Friends First are willing participants who are eager and excited about having a mentor in their life.
 Our youth may have low self-esteem and struggle socially, but positive one-on-one attention from caring mentors can help change that.
 Often, our mentees simply want to broaden their horizons and have new experiences.

 Our kids range in age from nine to 17 but are commonly between 11 and 15 years old.